osm-search/Nominatim/packaging/nominatim-core/README.md

 License
 =======

-The source code is available under a GPLv2 license.
+The Python source code is available under a GPL license version 3 or later.
+The Lua configuration files for osm2pgsql are released under the Apache License, Version 2.0.
+All other files are under a GPLv2 license.